Tenable.sc Asset Discovery

 On the toolbar, click Save.

-For a certificate to be trusted, all the certificates in the chain, including the Root CA certificate and Intermediate CA certificates, must be trusted on both the Web Server and Services Server machines.
+For a certificate to be trusted, all the certificates in the chain, including the Root CA Certificate and Intermediate CA certificates, must be trusted on both the Web Server and Services Server machines.

 Archer Technologies LLC certificate is not present on every machine’s root by default.